Caroline Bradley: Equestrian career

-Bradley made her debut on the British team, riding a horse called Franco, at the Dublin horse show in 1966 at the age of 20.
+Bradley made her debut on the British team, riding a horse called Franco, at the Dublin Horse Show in 1966 at the age of 20.
 She and Franco were part of the victorious British team at the nations' cup in Leipzig in 1967 and she won the civilian open championship at Toronto in 1968.
 In the following year she competed in the Badminton Horse Trials on Alpaca, a horse belonging to her former trainer, Lars Sederholm.
 She won Daily Express Sportswoman of the year in 1979 and in 1980 she was made an MBE by Queen Elizabeth II.

 Her most famous horses were Tigre and 'Marius Silver Jubilee', better known as 'Milton' who later became the mount of internationally successful show-jumper John Whitaker.

 Death

-Bradley had just completed the first round in the Suffolk show in 1983, an event being attended by Princess Margaret, when she collapsed and could not be revived.
+Bradley had just completed the first round in the Suffolk Show in 1983, an event being attended by Princess Margaret, when she collapsed and could not be revived.
 A later inquest determined that she had suffered heart failure.
 She was 37 years old.

+She is buried in Priors Marston in Warwickshire, where she had lived for a number of years.